Note: This page provides advice for coursework students. Students enrolled in a Higher Degrees by Research should refer to HDR Candidature.

 participating in individual case management

-receiving assistance with personal issues which are influencing progress
+receiving assistance with personal issues which are influencing progress.

-You may be required to meet with a USC staff member to discuss your Academic Improvement Plan.
+The Student Success team can assist you with developing your plan.
+You may also be required to meet with a USC staff member to discuss your Academic Improvement Plan.

-If you are identified for exclusion, you will be invited to ‘show cause’ as to why you should be allowed to continue your studies.
+If you are identified for exclusion, you will be invited to 'Show Cause’ as to why you should be allowed to continue your studies.